briandrum/codes.forchagrin.com/_chapters/chapter-1333-fire-limits.md

-No building of any kind or character shall hereafter be constructed within, be moved into or be moved within the fire limits of the Municipality as set forth in [Section 1333.02][CF Section 1333.02], unless the outer walls of such building are made either of iron, brick, stone, concrete blocks or concrete.\
+No building of any kind or character shall hereafter be constructed within, be moved into or be moved within the fire limits of the Municipality as set forth in [Section 1333.02][CFCO 1333.02], unless the outer walls of such building are made either of iron, brick, stone, concrete blocks or concrete.\
 (Ord.
 1988-68.
 Passed 10-10-88.)

 ## 1333.02   Limits established